Thanks for your message, and for your interest in Crossref.

 Independent members pay an annual membership fee, which is tiered depending on your publishing revenue/expenses.
 As a guide, the lowest tier is US$275 per year for organisations with annual publishing revenue lower than US$1m.
 If you don’t have revenue for your publishing, we look at your publishing expenses.
 These fees are the same for both commercial and not-for-profit organisations.

 A pro-rated membership fee for the remainder of the current year is due before your account can be activated, meaning you’ll receive an invoice soon after applying, and then each and every subsequent year in January.
 You are responsible for paying these annual membership fees each year unless you actively cancel your membership.

-There are also one-off fees for each item you register with us (but no further charges to update the metadata associated with these records once they are registered).
-We send out quarterly content registration invoices.
+In addition to the membership fee, there are also one-off fees for each item you register with us (but no further charges to update the metadata associated with these records once they are registered).
+We send out quarterly content registration invoices in arrears.
 Content registration fees vary depending on content type and whether the content is current or backfile but, as a guide, the cost to register a single, current journal article is US$1.